Monthly Living Expenses in Germany for International Students

 - Cook at home and avoid frequent takeout

 So, is €992 enough to live in Germany as a student?
-Yes, in smaller cities.
-But in bigger ones, it might only cover your basics.
-Planning ahead, budgeting smart, and working part-time can make all the difference.
-Every student's lifestyle and city choice impacts their monthly budget, so prepare accordingly.
+In small cities, yes.
+But in big cities, it maybe only enough for basics.
+Planning ahead, smart budget and part-time work can help a lot.
+Every student lifestyle and city choice changes monthly budget, so be ready.

-Share this guide with your friends moving to Germany – and start budgeting smart!
+Share this guide with friends who are moving to Germany – and start smart budgeting!

 No, Schiller International University Germany acceptance rate is 100%, which makes it easier to secure admission.
 Generally, it is not hard to get into Schiller International University Germany.
 International students must meet all the admission requirements at SIU Germany and submit proof of English proficiency, if there first language is not English.